 - 100% of all investments stay right here in northeast TN and southwest VA

-Our grant funders:
+Some of our grant funders:

-Our corporate partners:
+Some of our corporate partners:

-Our non-profit partners:
+Some of our non-profit partners:

 We deliberately seek out non-profit partners interested in supporting the collective impact model for social change.
 It makes good, common sense to communicate and collaborate, always striving to provide the best services to our beneficiaries.
 By sharing best practices, providing feedback, knowledge and more, we are better able to manage our limited resources while doing the most good.